Clean cosmetics are simple!

 This is the "green laundromat" that some brands use to train the product.

-Green Laundry describes a situation where the brand uses advertising and marketing to convey a false message that the product is good for us and the environment.
+Green Laundry describes a situation where the brand uses advertising and marketing in order to convey a false message that the product is good for us and the environment.
 Many brands try to appeal to the conscious consumer for whom health and the environment are important.
-Instead of investing in developing truly safe products, many brands use the green laundry to gain our trust, without living up to the promises.
+Instead of investing in developing truly safe products, many brands use the green laundromat to gain our trust, without standing behind promises.

 How can a "green laundromat" be legal at all?